 Audiologist Leesa Burke, MA, FAAA, is a Fellow in the American Academy of Audiology and a member of the Massachusetts Speech, Language and Hearing Association.
 Her special areas of interest include rehabilitative audiology, assistive listening devices and counseling for the hearing impaired and their families.
 Ms. Burke has been featured in the Boston Globe's Senior Set on hearing loss.

-Lynda is the Multigenerational Program Manager for Hebrew SeniorLife.
+Lynda is the Adam and Matan Adelson Multigenerational Program Manager for Hebrew SeniorLife.
 Lynda is responsible for overseeing and developing multigenerational programs for all of Hebrew Senior Life’s housing communities, as this cutting edge approach enhances senior living, and positively impact child development.
 Lynda sits on the National Board of Directors of Facing History and Ourselves and is an active board member at The Rashi School.
 In her personal time, Lynda shares her talents as a professional vocalist specializing in Broadway music.
 She is a graduate of Harvard College and...More about this blogger

 Susan Flashner-Fineman is Orchard Cove’s Vitality 360 Coach.
 She had been the Fitness Director at Orchard Cove for the past ten years.

 "As the Vitality 360 coach, my mission is to guide and inspire each and every resident to live their best life possible ....one of fulfillment and satisfaction.
 The Vitality 360 program takes a very proactive approach to lifetime wellness.
 I believe this approach empowers residents to really think about their lives and their legacy.
 Together residents and I engage in meaningful conversations about all aspects of life including health, nutrition,...More about this blogger